xuehuizzz/dotfiles/README.md

 # dotfiles
-Personal scripts and configuration files.
+Personal scripts and configuration files. \n
 Feel free to star if you find it helpful.
 Thank you!